Transformer-Guided Content-Adaptive Graph Learning for Hyperspectral Unmixing: The Proposed Method

 \subsection{Decoder}

-The decoder first employs a four-layer \(1\times 1\) convolutional trunk to progressively reduce the channel dimension to the number of endmembers \(P\), while sharing this trunk between the reconstruction and abundance heads to jointly learn endmember representations and abundance estimation.
-Then, a \(3\times 3\) convolution followed by a softmax over the \(P\) channels produces the abundance map \(\mathbf{M}\), which satisfies non-negativity and sum-to-one constraints.
-Finally, \(\mathbf{M}\) is projected through a \(1\times 1\) convolution back to \(L\) spectral channels to obtain the reconstructed spectrum \(\hat{\mathbf{I}}\).
+The decoder uses a four-layer \(1\times1\) convolutional trunk to reduce the channel dimension to the number of endmembers \(P\), sharing parameters between the reconstruction and abundance branches for joint learning.
+A \(3\times3\) convolution followed by a Softmax produces the abundance map \(\mathbf{M}\), ensuring non-negativity and the sum-to-one constraint.
+A subsequent normalization step improves numerical stability.
+Finally, \(\mathbf{M}\) is projected through a \(1\times1\) convolution to reconstruct the spectrum \(\hat{\mathbf{I}}\), whose weights correspond to the VCA-initialized endmember spectra, preserving their physical meaning.

 To train the model, the loss is defined as

 where